savonet/book/language.md

 ```{.liquidsoap include="liq/list.hd-catch.liq" to=-1}
 ```

+which states that we should return `0` if the call to `list.hd` raises an error.

 The name and message associated to an error can respectively be retrieved using the functions `error.kind` and `error.message`, e.g. we can write